Skip to main content

 Chronic low-grade inflammation is another factor that perpetuates this cycle.
 Adipose tissue, particularly visceral fat, releases inflammatory cytokines that can exacerbate insulin resistance in muscle and liver tissue.
 This worsens the compensatory hyperinsulinemia, which in turn drives more androgen production.
 Furthermore, these inflammatory signals can directly impact the HPA axis, contributing to its dysregulation.

 An anti-inflammatory diet, rich in polyphenols and omega-3 fatty acids, and regular exercise, which has potent anti-inflammatory effects, thus work on multiple levels of this complex system.
-The reduction in systemic inflammation is a gradual process, contributing to improvements in both and HPA axis function over a period of many months.
+The reduction in systemic inflammation is a gradual process, contributing to improvements in both insulin sensitivity and HPA axis function over a period of many months.

 In summary, the timeline for improving hyperandrogenism is a composite of several distinct yet interacting biological processes.
 The fastest response is the improvement in cellular insulin sensitivity, beginning within weeks.
 This is followed by a measurable biochemical recalibration of the HPG axis and liver SHBG production, evident within two to three months.